 Adult Diabetes by Insurance Type

-- The percent of adult Connecticut residents reporting being told they have diabetes varies by insurance type.
+- The percentage of adult Connecticut residents who reported being told they have diabetes varied by insurance type.

-- Adults with private insurance are least likely to report having diabetes.
+- Adults with private insurance were least likely to report having diabetes.

-- In 2018, of adult Connecticut residents reporting being told they had diabetes, 6.0 percent had private insurance, 10.7 percent had other/unknown type of insurance, 10.4 percent had Medicaid insurance, and 19.5 percent had Medicare insurance.
-The coefficient of variation, which was used to assess the reliability of the estimates, was greater than 15 percent for the “No Medical Insurance” category, and therefore were not reported.
+- In 2018, of adult Connecticut residents who reported being told they had diabetes, 6.0% had private insurance, 10.7% had other/unknown type of insurance, 10.4% had Medicaid insurance, and 19.5% had Medicare insurance.
+The coefficient of variation, which was used to assess the reliability of the estimates, was greater than 15% for the “No Medical Insurance” category, and therefore were not reported.